Timings and parallelization

 using LinearAlgebra

-where N is the number of threads you desire.
-To check the number of BLAS threads currently used, you can use
+BLAS.set_num_threads(N)where N is the number of threads you desire.
+To check the number of BLAS threads currently used, you can use BLAS.get_num_threads().

-On top of BLAS threading DFTK uses Julia threads (Thread.@threads) in a couple of places to parallelize over $k$-points (density computation) or bands (Hamiltonian application).
-The number of threads used for these aspects is controlled by the flag -t passed to Julia or the environment variable JULIA_NUM_THREADS.
-To check the number of Julia threads use Threads.nthreads().
+On top of BLAS threading DFTK uses Julia threads in a couple of places to parallelize over $k$-points (density computation) or bands (Hamiltonian application).
+The number of threads used for these aspects is controlled by default by Threads.nthreads(), which can be set using the flag -t passed to Julia or the environment variable JULIA_NUM_THREADS.
+Optionally, you can use setup_threading(; n_DFTK) to set an upper bound to the number of threads used by DFTK, regardless of Threads.nthreads() (for instance, if you want to thread several DFTK runs and don't want DFTK's threading to interfere with that).

 FFT threads